ubisoft/vulnmine/docs/Develop.md

 For simplicity, python "print()" is used.

+### Plugin configuration

+The .INI configuration files can be used to configure the plugin function:

+* __Plugins__: Specifies plugin directory
+*  __Activate_plugins__: Global switch to turn plugin function on or off

 ## The test data

 Realistic test data is provided with the released code.
-This section gives a basic description of this data
+This section gives a basic description of this data.

 ### The organization "mycorp.com"